ElWildo/Phaser3-uvtt/README.md

 Lint the codebase using ESLint

-## Reference
+## Glossary

-*UVTT:* Universal VTT.
+**UVTT:** Universal VTT.
 It's a file created with dungeondraft used to import dynamic lighting.